stashapp/Stash-Docs/docs/guides/backup-and-restore-database.md

 The following steps are recommended when restoring a database file:

 1. Go to :fontawesome-solid-gear: **Settings** > **System**, scroll down to the Database heading, and check your **Database path** location.
-1. Check what your **Binary data storage type** is set to.
+2. Check what your **Binary data storage type** is set to.
-2. If it's set to `Filesystem`, look below for **Binary data path** and move your backed up blobs to that location.
-If set to `Database`, skip this step.
+3. If it's set to `Filesystem`, look below for **Binary data path** and move your backed up blobs to that location.
+If set to `Database` or you included blobs in the backup, skip this step.
-3. Create a backup of the current database (optional).
+4. Create a backup of the current database (optional).
-4. Stop Stash.
+5. Stop Stash.
-5. In your file browser, go to the location of your database path.
+6. In your file browser, go to the location of your database path.
-6. Move or delete the `stash-go.sqlite` database file (along with the `-shm`, `-wal`, and `.journal` files if present).
+7. Move or delete the `stash-go.sqlite` database file (along with the `-shm`, `-wal`, and `.journal` files if present).
-7. Copy the backup file that you want to restore to `stash-go.sqlite`.
+8. Copy the backup file that you want to restore to `stash-go.sqlite`.
-8. Make sure that you now have a `stash-go.sqlite` file and that no `-shm`, `-wal`, or `.journal` files are present.
+9. Make sure that you now have a `stash-go.sqlite` file and that no `-shm`, `-wal`, or `.journal` files are present.
-9. Start Stash.
+10. Start Stash.

 You should now have Stash running with a working and restored database.